ryoikarashi/ableton-packs-downloader/README.md

-# A batch script for downloading all ableton packs
+# A batch script for downloading packs for Ableton Live 10

 ## How to use